llm-bible/llm-bible.github.io/_publications/yao2024data.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.13236"}
   - {name: "Code", url: "https://github.com/ShangDataLab/Deep-Contam"}
-tags: ['Has Code', 'Reinforcement Learning', 'Training Techniques', 'Uncategorized']
+tags: ['Has Code', 'Reinforcement Learning', 'Training Techniques']
 ---
 The opacity in developing large language models (LLMs) is raising growing concerns about the potential contamination of public benchmarks in the